anutator/blog/docs/Telecom/Cisco/ccie-notes.md

 Definition and Use of AS-Path Access-Lists
 - AS-Path access-lists match a single character, every number in an AS is a single character.
   - Example.
 AS 2456 consists of the single characters 2,4,5 and 6.
-- Can match a range of characters using brackets [].
+- Can match a range of characters using brackets `[]`.
-  - Example.
-[0-3] consists of 0 or 1 or 2 or 3
+  - Example. `[0-3]` consists of 0 or 1 or 2 or 3
 - Can match a group of characters.
-  - Example.
-(123) matches only 123 when the characters follow each other.
+  - Example. `(123)` matches only 123 when the characters follow each other.
 However they can be part of a greater AS such as 55123 or 12300.
-  - Example.
-(123_) matches only 123 when its at the end of the AS, such as 55123 but not 12300.
+  - Example. `(123_)` matches only 123 when its at the end of the AS, such as 55123 but not 12300.
-  - Example. (_123_) matches only AS123 and it cannot be part of a greater AS.
+  - Example. `(_123_)` matches only AS 123 and it cannot be part of a greater AS.

 AS-Path AS-Sequence
 - In IOS the AS-Sequence is the AS_PATH that a route travels through.
 - The AS that the router receives the route from is called the PEER AS.
-- The router that originated the route is called the ORIGIN AS, others are called TRANSIT AS. o Example. ^500_400_300_200_100$.
+- The router that originated the route is called the ORIGIN AS, others are called TRANSIT AS.
+  - Example. `^500_400_300_200_100$`.
 500 is the PEER AS, 100 is the ORIGIN AS, others are TRANSIT AS.

 AS-Path Filtering
 Match prefixes that originated in the connected AS: